MicrosoftDocs/memdocs/memdocs/configmgr/core/get-started/capabilities-in-technical-preview-1511.md

 4. You can verify compliance for Microsoft 365 updates by using in-console monitoring or reports.

-   For detailed steps, see [Manage Microsoft 365 client updates with Configuration Manager Technical Preview](https://docs.microsoft.com/deployoffice/manage-microsoft-365-apps-updates-configuration-manager).
+   For detailed steps, see [Manage Office 365 client updates with Configuration Manager Technical Preview](https://docs.microsoft.com/deployoffice/manage-microsoft-365-apps-updates-configuration-manager).

 ##  <a name="BKMK_AlwasyOn"></a> Support for SQL Server AlwaysOn for highly available databases
  Configuration Manager now supports using a SQL Server AlwaysOn availability groups to host the site database.
 When you install a new site, you can direct setup to use the availability group instead of a normal instance of SQL Server.